Hello fellow readers,

 Let the plant dry, then spray Neem Oil periodically until all the evidence of the invasion is gone.
 The whiteflies will fly when you spray them, but it will kill the eggs and nymphs.
 Be sure to spray the underside of leaves where they lay their eggs — sneaky little buggers.

-Vacuuming up whiteflies is effective being careful around the foliage.
+Vacuuming up whiteflies is effective if you are careful around the foliage.
 Then hang sticky tape, the kind for house flies works fine.

 If the darn things keep coming back, remove the top two inches of soil where they could be living.
 Clean the inside of the pot with rubbing alcohol then top-dress with fresh potting soil.